muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 has a reasonably distinct surface.
 This once again is best explained if a liquid is considered.

-As a note in added proof, recent SOHO satellite data16 provides clear evidence for waves, associated with the production of a flare, on the surface of the sun.
+As a note in added proof, recent SOHO satellite data [16] provides clear evidence for waves, associated with the production of a flare, on the surface of the sun.
 These waves are described as “resembling ripples from a pebble thrown on a pond.”
 While the authors do not specifically state that these represent transverse waves, there can be no question that this is the case.
 These waves have very long wavelengths.
 Gases, unlike liquids, are unable to support such waves.
 The photosphere, therefore, must be a liquid.
 In conclusion, our sun is not a complex gaseous structure straining the laws of physics and thermodynamics.
 Rather, it is a liquid, a turbulent sea, which like the ocean is a testament to the power, simplicity and beauty of Kirchhoff’s Law.

 [1] Chapman AC, Heat Transfer, MacMillan Co, NY., p.
 412-413 (1967); Landsberg PT, Thermodynamics, Interscience, NY, 1961;